6-Month Mentored Nonprofit Fundraising Certificate Program

 Download Fundraising Assignment Twenty Word Version of Revised Landing Page

-Assignment 20: Final edit of and connection between your newsletter and your landing page.
+Assignment 20: Making the final edit of & the final connection between your newsletter and your landing page.

 Over the past few weeks you have perfected a landing page and created a new newsletter template from that landing page.
 However, you have made a number of changes and then performed a lot of copying and pasting.